Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

 # WeebCentral Exporter V1.6
-A lightweight tool to load and export your WeebCentral manga subscriptions instantly!
+A lightweight tool to load and export WeebCentral subscriptions instantly!

 ## What It Does